Skip to main content

 ]

-Check balance again to confirm debit of funds
+Check Alice's balance to confirm debit of funds

 • CLI